-Cost : USD 200 i.e. NRP 2000
+Cost: USD 200 i.e. NRP 2000

 To protect the rear flora and fauna, the government of Nepal has kept the entire region inside a conservation area.
 You will need a special entry permit to get inside this conservation area.
 The permit can either be issued in Kathmandu or at the entry gate while you are on the trek.

-The Kanchenjunga trek package by reliable travel agency of Nepal like Himalayan Masters we issue all the permits for you.
+The Kanchenjunga trek package is by a reliable travel agency in Nepal like Himalayan Masters we issue all the permits for you.
 So this is not something you need to worry about.
 Similarly, you should know that there is no need for a TIMS card during the trek.
 This card was compulsory a few years back and you might see some websites still writing that you will need a TIMS card.